 Audi RS 6 Avant

-25 years of RS, 25 years of high-performance station wagons from Audi: With the new Audi RS 6 Audi Sport is ushering in a new chapter in the history of the high-performance Avant.
+25 years of RS, 25 years of high-performance station wagons from Audi: With the new Audi RS 6, they are ushering in a new chapter in history.

 Even more, power combined with increased efficiency thanks to the mild-hybrid system turn the RS 6 Avant into the perfect companion for any purpose.

 Broad and powerful: the exterior design

 The body style, which is unique in its segment, proves alluring the moment you set eyes on the new Audi RS 6 Avant, even when stationary.
 The RS model sports an emphatically differentiated design compared with the A6 Avant base model.
 With the exception of the front doors, roof, and tailgate, the exterior is made up solely of RS-specific parts.
 The body, which has been widened around 40 millimeters (1.6 in) on each side with its broad flared wheel arches, emphasizes the distinctive character of the high-performance Avant.
 The 22-inch wheels accentuate the striking proportions.

 The entire front-end is differentiated to the maximum, providing a distinctive look within the A6 model line.
 In addition to the new hood together with the power dome, the RS 6 Avant also adopts the front headlights from the A7 model line.
 These not only come with a flatter, sportier expression but also offer the option of the RS Matrix LED laser headlight with darkened trims as an additional USP of the RS 6 Avant in the A6 family.
 Similar to the LED rear lights, they feature a dynamic turn signal along with RS-specific sequencing when the vehicle is locked and unlocked.